sonodima/webos-unclutter/README.md

 > Remove the unwanted clutter from your WebOS TV.

+## Why?

+Modern TVs are great, but are full of bloatware and telemetry.<br>
+This project aims to non-destructively block the telemetry of the webOS services you don't use.

+## Supported TVs

+This project has been built around the telemetry registered on an European LG C1 on <kbd><b>webOS 6.0</b></kbd>

+Other webOS versions (or TVs in different regions) may communicate to different servers, and would probably require the addition of new rules in the blacklist.

+If you have a different webOS version, please run this program with `allowed=true` in the `logging` configuration section and open an issue with the logged output.

 ## Installation

 ### Docker

-Docker is the easiest and recommended way to run <b>WebOS Unclutter</b>.<br>
+Docker is the recommended way to run <b>WebOS Unclutter</b>.<br>
-You can use the following command to build and run the container:
+You can use the following command to build and run the container for your architecture:

 ```bash
 make docker
 ```

+### Pre-built Binaries

+You can download the latest pre-built binaries for your architecture from the [releases page]()

 ### From Source